Latham Group (NASDAQ:SWIM) Issues Quarterly Earnings Results

-Latham Group (NASDAQ:SWIM – Get Rating) issued its quarterly earnings data on Tuesday.
-The company reported ($0.17) earnings per share for the quarter, missing the consensus estimate of ($0.07) by ($0.10), Briefing.com reports.
-The company had revenue of $107.90 million for the quarter, compared to the consensus estimate of $101.23 million.
-Latham Group had a negative return on equity of 0.76% and a negative net margin of 0.82%.
-The company’s revenue was down 22.3% compared to the same quarter last year.
-During the same period in the previous year, the firm earned ($0.05) earnings per share.
+Latham Group (NASDAQ:SWIM – Get Rating) released its earnings results on Tuesday.
+The company reported ($0.17) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.07) by ($0.10), Briefing.com reports.
+Latham Group had a negative net margin of 0.82% and a negative return on equity of 0.76%.
+The company had revenue of $107.90 million during the quarter, compared to analyst estimates of $101.23 million.
+During the same period in the previous year, the firm posted ($0.05) EPS.
+The company’s revenue for the quarter was down 22.3% on a year-over-year basis.

 About Latham Group